lightningkite/koolui/README.md

     - `ObservableProperty` - a property you can observe
     - `MutableObservableProperty` - a property you can observe and change
     - `(Mutable)ObservableList` - a list you can observe, frequently used to keep track of navigation stacks

+## To Do / Help Requests

+- JS could be made to look much better
+- iOS has been started, but still needs to be finished

 ## Gradle Inclusion